skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Eomier nods without commenting on the prince.
 "Would Sagemaster Teerin know where to find the Magus Archives?"

-"Oooh.
+"Ooh.
 Interesting," Norvus says thoughtfully.

 > Yeah.
 Good question.
 As the dungeon master, I hadn't considered
 > this.
 Took me a few seconds to decide if he would or not.